Woman dead after shooting self in downtown Tulsa on eve of presidential visit

 The shooting occurred on Seventh Street between Boulder and Cheyenne avenues, roughly a block south of the area cordoned off around the BOK Center in advance of Trump’s campaign rally on Saturday night.

-A Tulsa police officer has confirmed that the gunshot wound was self-inflicted, but police have provided no other details yet.
+A Tulsa police officer has confirmed that the gunshot wound was self-inflicted, but police had provided no other information by deadline Friday night.

-This is a developing story.
-More information will be posted as it becomes available.